 Section 1.
 All financial requisitions must be accompanied by a receipt and/or officially signed minutes by the VP of Records.
-All financial requisitions must be approved by the President and the/an Advisor.
+All financial requisitions must be approved by the President and the Advisor(s).

 Section 2.
 Financial records of the chapter shall be annually audited by the Advisor(s).

 Section 3.
-All requests for money by the (a) member(s), Advisor(s), or other organizations from BΘO must be presented in writing for the approval of appropriations by the Executive Committee.
+All requests for money by the (a) member(s), Advisor(s), or other organizations from Beta Theta Omicron must be presented in writing for the approval of appropriations by the Executive Committee.